 Removing Mold From Leather

 Mold and your favorite leather don't mix.
 However, especially in your car where you have the perfect humidity and temperature, it's easy enough for mold spores to get between those leather seats and start flourishing.
 When it comes to cleaning mold off leather, it's all about the type of leather that you're dealing with.
 Because not all leathers are created equal.
-Now that you are armed with the knowledge, it's time to blast that mold out of the park.
+Now that you are armed with that knowledge, it's time to get some tips on how to clean faux leather.